thatcatcamp/purr2purrsdk/README.md

 ## using the sdk

+Do you want to upload data?
+Then you need to check the readme under `network`.

 The main SDK is a single file - checkout the source and directly edit purr.py and it will merge automatically.
 ONLY EDIT THE LUSER AREA SECTION!
 There is an additional library file (`purrutils.py`) included with utility functions you don't need unless you want to connect to the backend services.